 -

-Select a namespace type for the application.
-A namespace is equivalent to a Kubernetes namespace and isolates resources across different environments.
+Select the namespace type for the application.
+A namespace is equivalent to a Kubernetes namespace and can be used to isolate resources in different environments.
 You cannot change the namespace of an application after it is created.
-Plan your resources accordingly.
+Plan accordingly.

-System Created: Uses the default namespace, vSwitch, and security group that are automatically created by the system in the current region.
+System Created: Use the default namespace, vSwitch, and security group created by the system in the current region.

 Existing Namespace: Select a namespace, vSwitch, and security group that you created in advance.